Edixlk/portfolio/README.md

 ### 5.17.25

-- Make first three sections responsive on mobile.
 - Minor fixes to Email form.
 - New ```::selection``` bg color and text color added, matching the look and feel.
 - Cards in the about section has a flexbox layout than grid before.
+- Make first three sections responsive on mobile. (see screenshot below)

 ![Mobile nav bar ](/assets/images/Screenshot.png)